-CS 350 Management of Cybersecurity (3)
+CYBR 3511 GRC: Management and Governance of Cybersecurity (3)

 Detailed examinations of a systems-wide perspective of Cybersecurity, beginning with a strategic planning process for security.
 Includes an examination of the policies, procedures and staffing functions necessary to organize and administrate ongoing security functions in the organization.
 Topics include security practices, security auditing, compliance, security architecture and models, continuity planning and disaster recovery planning.
-Pre-requisite: CS 345.
+Prerequisite: CYBR 2311 or CompTIA Security+.
+(Offered by department discretion.)

-CS 355 Project Management in IT and Cybersecurity (3)
+CYBER 3512 Project Management in IT and Cybersecurity (3)

 This course is an introduction to fundamental project management concepts, processes, and knowledge areas.
 Concepts dealing with the initiation, planning, project execution, monitoring and controlling and closing of projects will be included.
 Focus is placed on identifying strategic business goals and objectives.
 Students will discuss defining and managing stakeholder expectations to ensure successful project completion.
 This course emphasizes ethical decision-making, communication, and critical thinking in the project process.
-Pre-requisite: CS 350
+Prerequisite: CYBR 3511 (Offered by department discretion.)